 Finding: The proposal does include parking, and the site plan shows sidewalks from the parking area to each building, between buildings, and connecting to the common open space and to both streets.
+The applicant has proposed a change to the open space plan which eliminates a parking space and designates a portion of the pedestrian path.
+To ensure that the pedestrian path remains within the open space.
+The following condition shall apply:

+Condition 7: Pedestrian pathways as depicted on the site plan shall be provided connecting the two buildings and vehicle use area.

 Any location where the pedestrian connection crosses a driveway or vehicle use area, the path shall be hatched and be physically separated on either side or the side which abuts the vehicle use area.

+Condition 8:

-- Condition 6: All pedestrian paths and connections shall be a minimum of 5-feet in width, shall be visually differentiated from driveways, parking areas, parking lot drive aisles, and loading areas by elevation changes, physical separation, speed bumps, or a different paving material.
-Wheel stop or extended curbs shall be provided along pedestrian connections to prevent encroachment. - (e) Façade and building design. - (1) To preclude long monotonous exterior walls, buildings shall have no dimension greater than 150 feet.
+All pedestrian paths and connections shall be a minimum of 5-feet in width, shall be visually differentiated from driveways, parking areas, parking lot drive aisles, and loading areas by elevation changes, physical separation, speed bumps, or a different paving material.
+Wheel stop or extended curbs shall be provided along pedestrian connections to prevent encroachment.

+- (e) Façade and building design. - (1) To preclude long monotonous exterior walls, buildings shall have no dimension greater than 150 feet.